 All hikes are led by MPRPD-trained Volunteer Naturalists and will meet at the locations noted on the hike schedules below.
 Rain will generally cancel a hike, but please call the hike leader if in doubt.
-The telephone numbers for all hike leaders are listed on the schedule, along with a short description of the planned hike.January 2018 Guided Hike Schedule
+The telephone numbers for all hike leaders are listed on the schedule, along with a short description of the planned hike.April 2018 Guided Hike Schedule

 Prepare for Your Hike